 Scott Fenton, VP, CIO, Wind River Systems

-Doug Harr, CIO, Splunk, Inc.
+Doug Harr, CIO, Splunk

-Tony Leng, Managing Director, Diversified Search
+Tony Leng, Managing Director and CIO Practice Leader, Diversified Search

 Hunter Muller, President, CEO, HMG Strategy, LLC

-Lars Rabbe, CIO, Skype
+Lars Rabbe, Partner, StrataFusion

-Michael Skaff, VP Technology, Masons of California
+Michael Skaff, VP IT, Masons of California

-Cynthia Stoddard, Senior VP, CIO, NetApp
+Cynthia Stoddard, SVP & CIO, NetApp